 The homeschool binder is key to creating independence and also a simple way to have a portfolio review already done for you at the end of the year.
 You can put all the pages together in one section of the binder, or you can separate them with page dividers and label each subject.

 Most likely you are glad that job is done.
 Now it’s time to put all that work to good use!
 At the beginning of each week or day, depending on how far your child wants to plan ahead, he will look at his binder to fill in an assignment sheet with each of the lessons you have planned for him.
 I prefer to have my daughter do it daily in case some lessons don’t get finished.
 Having to erase or move things around can be frustrating for some children.

 I have created several homeschool assignment charts to choose from that you can download for free.

 Once that is filled out, he is ready to start working.
 As he finishes each subject on the assignment chart, he checks off the box next to it.
 This will let him know what was done and what needs to be moved to the next day when he looks at again.
 I don’t have my child check off the boxes in the lesson plan lists in her notebook until the next day.
 If this is done the day she is filling in her chart, and she doesn’t get them completed, that can be confusing when she goes back to look at it.
 This way she just checks off everything that was done the day before and writes down the next assignment in line.

-I look over my daughter’s work each week to see that it is getting done and that she understands what she is learning.
+I look over my daughter’s work each week to see that it’s getting done and that she understands what she’s learning.
 If she seems to be missing a lot or there are a lot of things left blank, then I sit down with her and go over those lessons and see what’s going on.

-I highly recommend teaching your child to use an answer key to correct his work at a checking station.
-My daughter has learned so much by checking her work by herself and have to go back and redo the questions she has missed.
+I highly recommend teaching your child to use an answer key at a checking station to correct his work.
+My daughter has learned so much by checking her work by herself and having to go back and redo the questions she’s missed.

 This is what my daughter’s book looks like.